zichengc/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 79).
 The dataset included side carmera images and a correction value needs to be applied to the steering angles to make the training data valid.
-Values ranging from 1.0 to 3.0 with increments of 0.5 are tested and the value is set to 2.5 (model.py line 17)
+Values ranging from 0.10 to 0.3 with increments of 0.005 are tested and the value is set to 0.25 (model.py line 17).
+I tested various number of learning rate for Adam and used a learning rate of 0.0001.
 #### 4. Appropriate training data

-Given
+Given sample data combined with demonstration data acquired using the simulator.
+I also applied image augmentation by using horizontally flipped image, in which case the sign of the steering angle is reversed.
+Side carmera images are also includede with a procedure desribed in step 3 above.

+![image1]
+![image2]

+I also collected some driving data from the challenging track.

+![image3]
 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA end-to-end self-driving car framework.
+I thought this model might be appropriate because it is a well-known application of behavior cloning and has shown success in a physical application.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model by adding a dropout layer.

 Then I ...